Far East Suite: Reception

+EJazzLines notes that the album "is one of the more interesting and unique creations in the Ellington/Strayhorn oeuvre.
+It's a reflective, evocative, virtuosic, impressionistic aural tour through the East ... as seen through the eyes and ears of two men who were musical visionaries and who had musicians behind them who were capable of vividly enunciating their visions. ...
+The overall cohesiveness and maturity of the suite can partly be attributed to its long gestation period, as pieces were refined and re-worked over a lengthy period of time.
+They came together to form what is generally considered to be one of Ellington and Strayhorn’s masterpieces."

 Legacy

 Ellington very rarely performed the pieces that made up The Far East Suite.
-Cook and Morton have suggested that "Isfahan", which later became a jazz standard, "is arguably the most beautiful item in Ellington's and Strayhorn's entire output."
-The album had a big impact on the Asian American jazz movement.
+Cook and Morton have suggested that "Isfahan", which later became a jazz standard, "is arguably the most beautiful item in Ellington's and Strayhorn's entire output".
 In 1999, Anthony Brown recorded the entire suite with his Asian-American Orchestra.
 Unlike the 1967 album, Brown's version used Eastern instruments along with standard jazz instruments.